iree-org/iree/docs/website/docs/reference/tuning.md

 The use of tuning specs in `iree-compile` is controlled with the following
 flags:

-* `--iree-codegen-enable-default-tuning-specs` -- enables or disabled the default tuning specs shipped with the compiler.
+* `--iree-codegen-enable-default-tuning-specs` -- enables or disables the default tuning specs shipped with the compiler.
 * `--iree-codegen-tuning-spec-path` -- loads a user-specified tuning spec.
 * `--iree-codegen-dump-tuning-specs-to` -- dumps final tuning specs to a